 “A kinder, gentler time”, I hate that phrase.
-It makes me think of Sears catalogs and the sky-high handlebars of turn of the century penny-farthings.
-The other handlebars I conjure up are the silly ones on men with their twirly facial hair and pomaded center-parts… but to be honest, growing up in the 1970’s really is a time long gone, filled with childlike innocence and dopey disasters that still bring a warm smile to my jaded bouche.
+It makes me think of Sears catalogs and the sky-high handlebars of fin de siècle penny-farthings.
+Other handlebars I conjure up are the silly ones on men with their twirly facial hair and pomaded center-parts… but to be honest, growing up in the 1970’s really is a time long ago, an era filled with childlike innocence and dopey disasters that still bring a warm smile to my jaded bouche.

 For example, that warm, summer day where I learned that the universe is run by both God and his royal Darwiness in tandem.